What is domicile?

 The following bullet points summarise your tax position in different situations:

-- If you are UK resident and UK domiciled (or UK deemed domiciled) – you pay UK tax on all of your worldwide income and gains in the tax year in which they arise, regardless of whether the income and gains arise in the UK or overseas.
+- If you are UK resident and UK domiciled (or UK deemed domiciled) – you pay UK tax on all of your worldwide income and gains as they arise, regardless of whether the income and gains arise in the UK or overseas.
 This is the called the ‘arising basis’ of taxation.

-- If you are UK resident and not domiciled in the UK – you pay UK tax on your UK income and gains on the arising basis.
-You can choose to pay UK tax on your foreign income and foreign gains on either the arising basis or the 'remittance basis' of taxation.
+- If you are UK resident and not domiciled in the UK – you pay UK tax on your UK-sourced income and gains on the arising basis.
+You can choose to pay UK tax on your foreign income and foreign gains on either the arising basis or the 'remittance basis' of taxation (note that, if it does not apply automatically, choosing to be taxed on the remittance basis can carry a cost).

 The table illustrates broadly how income and gains are taxed in the UK, depending on your residence and domicile status.